regoclint/prac/Notes.md

 Dependency injection - Helps in loosely coupling and mocking classes(testing)
     - A dependency injection container helps create objects and autowire them
     - Instead of creating objects with "new" manually and having them tightly coupled, the container creates them and autowires them, making them mockable too
-    - By creating a mock bean the container know it has to autowire this bean instead of the actual one.
+    - By creating a mock bean the container knows it has to autowire this bean instead of the actual one.
 To create a mock objects you need loosely coupled components
-    - @Qualifier helps differentiate between similar been types
+    - @Qualifier helps differentiate between similar bean types

+@Autowire a list of interface, autowires all its implementations

+Bean scopes
-Bean scope - As a rule of thumb, you should use the prototype scope for all beans that are stateful, while the singleton scope should be used for stateless beans.
+- Singleton scope should be used for stateless beans.
+Default.
+Initialized on startup
+- Prototype scope for all beans that are stateful.
+Unique per reference.
+Initialized only when getBean() is called.
+    Used when u want spring context in a class but it should have multiple instances.
+- Request
+- Response
+- to inject prototype bean into singleton we need @Lookup notation to correctly have a prototype bean

 Scheduling - Quartz
 @Async